-"I don’t think so," he replied with a shake of his head.
-"Not this quickly.
-It’s possible that the virus was simply programmed to terminate itself after a certain amount of time had passed, possibly to avoid a large scale contamination if it were to reach the general public."
+“I don’t think so,” he replied with a shake of his head.
+“Not this quickly.
+It’s possible that the virus was simply programmed to terminate itself after a certain amount of time had passed, possibly to avoid large-scale contamination if it were to reach the general public.”
 He paused to change the slide on the microscope.
-"I’ve tested my own blood as well."
+“I’ve tested my own blood, as well.”
 The monitor displayed an image similar to the previous.
 There were no signs of black blotches.
-He continued, "I dare say that the entire building is probably virus free.
-It might have been before the CDC ever got inside."
+He continued, “I dare say that the entire building is probably virus-free.
+It might have been before the CDC ever got inside.”

-"So the bowling lady knew it was safe," Norman concluded.
-"The slayers would still have the symptoms, but not be able to transfer the virus anymore.
-But in order to save them now, we need to treat the symptoms."
+“So the bowling lady knew it was safe,” Norman concluded.
+“The slayers would still have the symptoms, but not be able to give other people the virus anymore.
+But in order to save them now, we need to treat the symptoms.”

 “Right.
 The threat of spreading the virus has certainly passed,” Dr. Miller replied.
 “However, its effects are ongoing.
 The rest of the Council will need treatment very soon.
 I would seek out help within the building, though I feel our friends in the hazmat suits would be far from accommodating.”

-"Could we contact another Council?"
+“Could we contact another branch?”
 Norman asked.
-"One of the other branches nearby maybe?
-Have them bring steroids?"
+“One of the other ones nearby. maybe?
+Have them bring steroids?”